-And to round off the invention, it comes to us as a regulation, which means that if it were approved it would be applied directly.
+And to round off the intervention, it comes to us as a regulation, which means that if it were approved it would be applied directly.

 The draft of the new regulation can be consulted here:

 In my opinion, this proposal constitutes a real atrocity that leads us to an area of legal uncertainty where anything will be possible.
-If we remove the requirement for a certified translator, we are dispensing with one of the essential points when dealing with foreign documents: being able to reliably know the content of an original document written in another language.
-Because the primary function of the certified translator is to attest that the translation corresponds to the content of the original document.
-But if we also accept that the translation can be done by any randomly chosen person, who is not required to meet any requirements, things can get even more complicated.
-And we know a lot about that in Spain.
-See the situation we have reached in the courts because the law allows anyone to intervene as a court interpreter in the courts.
+If we remove the requirement for a certified translator, we are dispensing with one of the essential points when dealing with foreign documents: being able to reliably know the content of an original document written in another language, because the primary function of the certified translator is to attest that the translation corresponds to the content of the original document.
+But if we also accept that the translation can be done by any randomly chosen person, who does not need to meet any requirements, things can get even more complicated.
+And we know a lot about that in Spain, from where I write.
+See the situation we have reached in the courts because the law allows anyone to intervene as a court interpreter in the courts!

-Returning to the central theme, I understand that the draft is nonsense in every sense.
+Returning to the central theme, in my understanding the draft is nonsense in every sense.
 However, it is also true that the main idea behind it is quite old because it has little in the way of novelty.
-If we go back a little in time we will see that in 2009 Law 17/2009 of 23 November was approved on free access to service activities and their exercise and that it transposed Directive 2006/123/EC of the European Parliament and of the Council of 12 December 2006 on services in the internal market.
+If we go back a little in time we will see that 2009 Law 17/2009 of 23 November was approved on free access to service activities and their exercise and that it transposed Directive 2006/123/EC of the European Parliament and of the Council of 12 December 2006 on services in the internal market.
 Many will remember this law because the name it was given was quite striking: Umbrella Law.
-And that Law 17/2009 already contained a whole chapter called "Administrative simplification" and an article 17.3 that reads
+And that Law 17/2009 already contained a whole chapter called "Administrative simplification" and an article (17.3) that reads:

 We will see what the future holds.
-We at the APTIJ and EULITA are absolutely against this project and that is how we are making it known to the various Community institutions.
+Here in Spain we are absolutely against this project and that is how we are making it known to the various Community institutions.
 The European notary's office and our Austrian colleagues in the ÖVGD are of the same opinion.
-And I suspect that we will not be the only ones.
+I suspect that we will not be the only ones.

 **2020 Update** If you're a regular reader of our blog you have probably noticed that we are generally very pro-EU and have written widely on the topic of Brexit and our belief that it is a bad idea.
 It does however take the UK at least out of the equation here.
 We do of course have quite a unique way of dealing with certified translations in the UK, with a generally more laid back approach in place, but any potential developments on the aforementioned issue will be unlikely to affect the United Kingdom now that we have actually left the European Union, even if the final details and agreements are still largely an unknown.
 Anyhow, we're here to help with our certified translation service whatever happens with EU law and Brexit negotiations.
 We can provide you with the service you need whether that's a certified translation in London, the UK, the EU or further afield.
 Just get in touch if you need a certified translation document, whether in hard copy or in digital format, we guarantee their acceptance as well as the lowest price.